apache/druid/docs/content/querying/topnmetricspec.md

 The topN metric spec specifies how topN values should be sorted.

+See [Sorting Orders](./sorting-orders.html) for more information on the sorting orders used by the Lexicographic, Alphanumeric, and NumericDimension specs.

 ## Numeric TopNMetricSpec

 The simplest metric specification is a String value indicating the metric to sort topN results by.
 They are included in a topN query with: